FromTheMountain/project-computational-science/README.md

 Using `Experiment.py` in the repository we can simulate the following
 - Lid driven cavity
 - Karman vortex
 - Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`.
-Setting up behaviour for the inlets and outlets in the function "own_experimetn" in `Experiment.py` will result in different simulations.
+Setting up behaviour for the inlets and outlets in the function "own_experiment" in `Experiment.py` will result in different simulations.
 - ...